aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-clone/index.md

 ## 1. Create a clone DB cluster

 If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/win/ams-connect/).
-Once connected, run the command below, replacing the ==[dbSecurityGroup]== and ==[dbSubnetGroup]== placeholders with the appropriate outputs from your CloudFormation stack:
+Once connected, run the command below, replacing the ==[dbSecurityGroup]== and ==[dbSubnetGroup]== placeholders with the appropriate parameters from the Team Dashboard web page:

 ```shell
 aws rds restore-db-cluster-to-point-in-time \